MoreloNetwork/blockchain-explorer/README.md

-# ArQmA Onion Blockchain Explorer
+# Galaxia Onion Blockchain Explorer

-Currently available Arqma blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Galaxia blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,